 Today I feel a bit dirty, I just sold WeddingDeck after putting more than 100 hours in it for a couple of hundred dollars.
 Would I recap WeddingDeck’s life, I think I would describe a lot of side projects out there.
-A big coding burst getting slower & slower until it get forgotten & frozen in time.
+A great coding burst getting slower & slower until it gets forgotten & frozen in time.

 I was at a point where I was considering shutting down the project entirely, but could not resolve myself to pull the plug.
 Lack of focus, interest, being alone, all contributed to its downfall.
 At one point I hit a threshold where I could not even look at the code without having a headache & just wanted to wander elsewhere.

-Frankly I’m not quite sure I learned a lot from this project but it confirmed at least 2 things I was already starting to get.
-It might look like 2 stupid points, but I find sometimes we look the other way & hope we wont have problems.
+Frankly, I’m not quite sure I learned a lot from this project but it confirmed at least two things I was already starting to get.
+It might look like two stupid points, but I find sometimes we look the other way & hope we won’t have problems.